ShayHill/shayallenhill_site/_posts/2019-09-19-why-is-inference-so-hard.md

 Starting with no information (prior = 50%), 1000 turns would give you a 69% chance of estimating within 3%.

----hat is, you’d have a reasonable chance at a decent guess---**after 1000 turns**.
+That is, you’d have a reasonable chance at a decent guess---**after 1000 turns**.
 And you’d better have one Hell of a margin to come out ahead on a guess like that---**after 1000 turns**.

 If I were stingier with my special coin, your odds would be even worse.